morulus/postcss-import-sub/readme.md

 ])
 ```

 Hmm, how to use it in practice?
-To answer this question let's learn some more capability of plugin.
+To answer this question let's learn some more capability of the plugin.

 ## Customization of styles

-A nice feature of the plugin is the fact that if the overridden path is not exists, it will use the standard method of file resolving.
-It allows you to create an environment in which any style can work fine without substitution (for example, in the case of using classic postcss-import plugin).
+A nice feature of the plugin is the fact that if the overridden path does not exists, it will use the standard method of file resolving.
+It allows you to create an environment in which any style can work fine without substitution (for example, in the case of using the classic postcss-import plugin).
 When you replace postcss-import to postcss-import-sub, you have the opportunity to customize the styles without spoiling the original sources.

 Imagine a set of components with styles which we'd like to have able to replace without editing component's files themselves.